Farthest a 16-Seed Has Gone in March Madness

 The Knights, however, were the biggest underdog to win in tourney history.
 As a 23-point underdog to Purdue, FDU delivered the biggest March Madness upset of all time.
 They lost to FAU in the second round, 78-70.

-Whether you’re a first-time bettor browsing odds for a Tennessee-Alabama game, a casual fan building a parlay on a Saturday afternoon, or a longtime diehard breaking down trends for low-scoring Pac-12 games, there are a variety of opportunities for everyone.
+Whether you’re a first-time bettor browsing futures, a casual fan building parlays, or a longtime diehard breaking down over/under trends, there’s something for everyone.

 About the Author